Dingir (album)

 Dingir (/dɪn'dʒɪər/) is the second studio album by American deathcore band Rings of Saturn.
 It was produced by Bob Swanson at Mayhemness Studios located in Sacramento, California.
-It was originally due for a release on November 20, 2012, but due to legal issues, the release of the physical CD was pushed to February 5, 2013.
+It was originally due for release on November 20, 2012, but due to legal issues, the release of the physical CD was pushed to February 5, 2013.
 In response to the legal push back and a pre-production version of the album leaking, the vocalist uploaded the completed album, in its entirety, on his YouTube channel, along with a download link.
 It is the first album with Ian Bearer on vocals, Joel Omans on guitar, Sean Martinez on bass, and Ian Baker on drums after the departure of Peter Pawlak and Brent Silletto, the band's founding vocalist and drummer, respectively.